Imogen Hollins: Returns

 In June 2019, Clemmow made a return to Doctors and it was revealed that Imogen had formed a career as a full-time artist.
 When asked by Allison Jones of Inside Soap what it was like to return, Clemmow said: "It's just been amazing, such a lovely experience.
 It's clichéd, but it is like going home.
 Like having a family, it's been wonderful, and I'm always delighted to be asked back.
 It’s great."
 Clemmow revealed that there had often been talks to reintroduce Imogen to the soap and she was excited to portray her again due to her character having grown up since her early tenure.
 Clemmow felt that since Imogen had aged up, she had more layers for her to portray from an acting perspective.

 Clemmow also revealed that she stays in contact with Pearson and Walker, her on-screen parents.
 When asked if Imogen will stay in Doctors, she stated that Imogen is torn between pursuing a successful career and staying at home with her family and Sid.
 Clemmow explained that due to Imogen being ambitious and open-minded, she would likely leave but would be affected by leaving her parents and Sid.
 In June 2020, Clemmow made a guest appearance in the COVID-19 special episode "Can You Hear Me?"; she filmed her scenes for the episode from home using her mobile phone.
 In August 2021, Doctors cast member Sarah Moyle confirmed via Twitter that Clemmow was on set filming for the soap once again.
 Her return scenes aired on 6 December 2021.
-Then in March 2023, Clemmow was credited in upcoming episodes on the BBC website, confirming that she is set to make another return later in the month.
+Then in March 2023, Clemmow was confirmed to be making another return.
+This was later revealed to be for Karen's death, which Clemmow described as the most challenging storyline she had ever done.
+After staying around to support Rob through his grief, she leaves after receiving a job offer in London which Rob pushes her to pursue.